Get Involved

 Shelving Assistant

+This position requires the ability to place items in alphabetical or numerical order, as well as to find items throughout the library in order to fill holds or prepare programs.
 Shelving Assistants are highly important to the day-to-day operations of the library.
 Their detailed eye helps keep the shelves in order, thereby making retrieval of items easier on themselves and staff.
 Their ability to quickly locate items throughout the library allows quicker access to materials for library users and staff alike.

 Program Assistant

+This position requires the ability to work patiently with groups of various ages, as well as to help provide instruction to groups when needed.
 Program Assistants keep library programs running smoothly so that everyone in attendance has a fun and educational time.
 Their patience is great for working with large groups of children or adults who may need assistance with the tasks outlined in the program.
-Their ability to interpret the Program Planning Form and stay on task is extremely helpful if library staff need to assist someone away from the program itself.

 Collection Assistant

+This position requires the ability to spot damaged books and maintain a clean and organized book, audiobook, and movie collection.
 Collection Assistants check to ensure the shelves are straightened, damaged books are removed from the shelves, and helps maintain the order of the items by reading spine labels for shelving accuracy.
 Their attention to detail helps staff keep items orderly, the library welcoming, and the materials in the best possible condition for library users.

 Training Videos